yashaskhot/WeatherWise--WeatherApp/README.md

 # WeatherWise--WeatherApp

-Weather Application created with the help of openweather api Can display multiple cities at one timee
+Weather Application created with the help of openweather api.
+Can display multiple cities at one timee.